baymac/fun-hacks/Bash/Bash Commands/Daily Terminal Commands.md

 ```

 Day 2:

-1.Use 'tab key' to complete the file name after writing initial few letters
+1. Use 'tab key' to complete the file name after writing initial few letters

 Day 3:
-1.changing permissions of a folder
+1. Changing permissions of a folder
 ```
 $ sudo chown -R xyz.xyz /abc		#where xyz is username
 ```